-Sets the maximum motor current that the VMX Series starter will allow during ramp 2.
+Sets the maximum motor current that the VMX2 Series starter will allow during Ramp 2.
 (This limit applies to both voltage and current-type ramping.)
-The current will be limited to this setting until either the motor reaches full speed or the over load protection feature trips (F003).
+The current will be limited to this setting until either the motor reaches full speed or the overload protection feature trips (F003).

 Ramp 2 is often useful as a "bump start" or as a temporary Acrossthe-Line start mode.
 Consult Appendix 1 for details.
+Note: Jog terminals are defaulted as "External Lockout, Normally Closed", see parameter F113 for other options.